Silver King Lodge, Costa Rica

 An ecological paradise

 Silver King Lodge offers guests an ecological paradise with the daily sightings of many rain forest species.
-On top of the remarkable ecological experience, the Lodge has a new swimming pool with waterfall, and an enclosed Jacuzzi where hors d’oeuvres and drinks are served poolside.
+On top of the remarkable ecological experience, the lodge has a swimming pool, featuring a waterfall, and an enclosed Jacuzzi.
+Whenever possible, hors d’oeuvres and drinks are served poolside.

 Barra del Colorado National Wildlife refuge